Reliable Deniable Communication: Hiding Messages in Noise: Communication Model

+In either model, the channel noise parameters independently instantiate as $\Pb$ and $\Pw$ respectively for Bob and Willie, and are fixed for all $n$ channel uses.

-Alice (potentially) wishes to communicate a {\it message} $\mess$ uniformly at random from a set $\{1,\ldots,N\}$ to Bob -- the symbol $\messrv$ denotes the random variable corresponding to Alice's message.
-For notational convenience we say that if Alice does not wish to communicate with Bob, her message is $0$.
-Equivalently, if Alice does have a message she wishes to communicate to Bob, then a {{certain arbitrary binary variable $\tranrv$ equals $1$.
-Otherwise, $\tranrv$ equals $0$.
-Only Alice knows the value of $\tranrv$ {\it a priori}.}}
+Alice (potentially) wishes to communicate a {\it message} $\msg$ which is uniformly distributed from $\{1, 2, \ldots, N\}$ to Bob -- $\vM$ denotes the random variable corresponding to $\msg$, and $N$ is the number of possible messages Alice wishes to communicate.
+(If Alice is not transmitting, her message $\vM$ is $0$.)
+We associate Alice's communication status with a binary variable $\tranrv$ -- if Alice {\it does} wishes to communicate with Bob, $\tranrv$ is set to $1$, else $\tranrv$ equals $0$.
+Only Alice knows the value of $\tranrv$ {\it a priori}.